 8. No Buffering

-Due to the callback function concept, Node.js application output the data in blocks.
-Thus, the user receives the data more easily and ready, as it does not have to wait for the entire operation to complete.
-It cuts down the overall time needed for processing, E.g: while uploading audio or video files.
+Due to the callback function concept, the Node.js application output the data in blocks.
+Thus, the user receives the data more easily and is ready, as it does not have to wait for the entire operation to complete.
+It cuts down the time needed for processing, e.g., while uploading audio or video files.
 They never buffer any data.

 Node.js holds a pretty good advantage of caching.
 It supports the caching of modules.
-When a Node.js module is requested for the first time, it is cached into the application memory.
-We will not be required to re-execute the codes as caching allows the application to load the web pages faster and respond with ease to the user.
+When a Node.js module is requested for the first time, it is cached in the application memory.
+We will not be required to re-execute the codes as caching allows the application to load the web pages faster and easily respond to the user.